ownaginatious/fbchat-archive-parser/README.rst

 your web browser (it can be several hundred megabytes in size).
 You're essentially forced to parse it if you want to analyze the content.

+**UPDATE:** As of October 2017, ``messages.htm`` just acts as a manifest for the contents of a directory called ``messages/``.
+The formatting is almost identical to before; just with each thread in its own file now.
+Both are required to use this tool.

 Why would I ever want my Facebook chat history?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~